rbp0019/ACELab-Thrust-Stand/README.md

 # Arduino Thrust Stand Project

 This project is an Arduino-based thrust stand for testing brushless motor performance, measuring thrust, torque, RPM, voltage, and current.
-It’s designed for drone or RC enthusiasts to optimize motor and propeller combinations.
+It’s designed for drone development in the ACE Lab at Auburn Univerisity, under the guidance of Dr. Eshan Taheri.

 ## Software
 - **Code Overview**: `ThrustStand.ino` controls the thrust stand, reading data from an HX711 load cell (thrust), Holybro PM06 power sensor (voltage/current), and an RPM sensor.
 It sends data via serial to a Python GUI for logging and visualization.